Hey there, and thanks for being interested in what God’s up to over here.

 You can find lots of info and links about who we are and what we do under our individual “about us” pages (about Jonathan, about Elizabeth).
 But if you’re new around here, let me fill you in on some of the bigger picture stuff that we get to do on our side of the planet.

-I (Jonathan) provide pastoral care, counseling, and training.
+I (Jonathan) provide pastoral care and empathetic coaching for “marriages, missions, and life in the mud.”
 I meet regularly with church planters, medical missionaries, country directors of organizations, people working in the anti-human trafficking sector, and more.
 My desire is for folks to be emotionally and spiritually healthy and for their relationships to stay on track so they can more fully engage with the ministry God has called them to.

 Want to join us in what God’s doing here and around the world?